erSubhashThapa/100daysofcode/r3-log.md

   ### Where I Left Off
   I found a few ways to get a child module to access a variable from the main module.
 I didn't do much with my app but I did a lot of sandbox learning by playing with node in the debugger.
-Tomorrow, I'll try to get back to the app.
+Today, I'll try to get back to the app.

   ## Changing identify()
   api.js `require`s helpers.js.
 But I also need helpers.js to `require` api.js so it has access to `API.parts` which `helpers.identify` uses.